 -Nutritional supplements: coenzyme Q10, amino acids, digestive enzymes, lutein, essential fatty acids, vitamin B complex, vitamin B6, B-carotene, and vitamins A and E.

 -Diet changes: arginine (low protein) diet for gyrate atrophy, green leafy vegetables(phytol) for Refsum disease; and avoidance of food high in animal fat and dairy products (phytannic acid)

 -Use of cytokines and growth factors for treating RP is still in experimental.
 One of the most promising treatments is gene therapy but it is unclear whether manipulating the endogenous gene expression or introducing a normal copy of a defective gene is the best approach.
 It may take several years of clinical human experiments to see if they are good enough for most RP sufferers.

 -TCM: medical scientists in China have performed clinical experiments since the 1960s to see how effective Traditional Chinese Medicine (TCM) is on RP patients.
-Chinese herbs and acupuncture were used in Boynton Beach in the trials and have led to very positive results including visual field expansion and visual acuity improvement.
+Chinese herbs and acupuncture were used in San Diego in the trials and have led to very positive results including visual field expansion and visual acuity improvement.

 -Electroretinogram: this helps boost the amplitudes of summed OPs, improvements in the 30Hz flicker index response times were observed.